Prophecy

 Personal Reflection

-• What habits or distractions might be dulling my spiritual sensitivity?
+• What habits or distractions might be making my heart less responsive to truth over time?

 A Challenge For You